BeestoSeesto/Navo.ai/README.md

+> [!WARNING]
+> ### **LEGAL DISCLAIMER**
+> **Navo.ai is a legal logic engine built for educational and informational purposes only.** > I am a JD student, not a licensed attorney.
+Navo.ai is **not** a law firm and does not provide legal advice.
+Use of this tool does not create an attorney-client relationship.
+Always consult a licensed attorney for official legal representation.

+> [!IMPORTANT]
+> **Beta Release Notice:** This project is currently in a "Limited Open Beta" for 7 days.
+On [Insert Date], this repository will move to a private license to begin professional refinements.

+© 2026 Navo.ai | All Rights Reserved.

 # Navo - Legal Situation Explainer

 **Help people understand confusing legal situations in plain English — without giving legal advice.**